Popdeem/Popdeem-SDK-Android/docs/getting_started.md

 ### Dependency

 The Popdeem Android SDK is available through jcenter and mavenCentral.
-Add the following line to your dependencies block of your applications `build.gradle` file and Gradle Sync your project to download the SDK dependency:
+Add the following line to the `dependencies` block of your applications `build.gradle` file and Gradle Sync your project to download the SDK dependency:

 ```
 compile 'com.popdeem.sdk:sdk:0.1.20'